-The Company includes accounts receivable and straight-line rent receivables within other assets in the consolidated balance sheet.
-For the years ended December 31, 2020 and 2019, rental revenue was derived from various tenants.
+The Company includes accounts receivable and straight-line rent receivables within other assets in the consolidated balance sheets.
+For the years ended December 31, 2021 and 2020, rental revenue was derived from various tenants.
 As such, future receipts are dependent upon the financial strength of the lessees and their ability to perform under the lease agreements.